 How it works

-Donations made through this scheme use a Direct Debit.
+Givers can set up a Direct Debit with PGS online, over the phone or by filling in a gift form at church.
 This can be made on a monthly, quarterly or annual basis.
-Each donation is restricted to a parish church chosen by the donor and cannot be used elsewhere.
-The donation will be passed back to the parish of the donor's choosing by 10th of the month.
-Any eligible Gift Aid will be sent separately, once it has been received from HMRC.
+Each gift is restricted to a parish church chosen by the giver and cannot be used elsewhere.
+The gift will be passed back to the church of the giver's choosing by 10th of the month.
+Any eligible Gift Aid will be sent separately once it has been received from HMRC.

-Another unique feature of the scheme is the option for the donor to commit in principle to increase their gift annually in line with inflation.
-This is entirely at the donor’s discretion on an opt-in basis but more than 55% of the cash received is index-linked.
+A unique feature of the scheme is the option for the giver to commit in principle to increase their gift annually in line with inflation.
+This is entirely at the giver's discretion on an opt-in basis, but it is proving popular - with more than 55% of the cash received currently index-linked.

 How is Gift Aid claimed?

-The donation is claimed through the Parish Giving Scheme and will be passed back to your Parish by 10th of the month.
-Any eligible Gift Aid will be sent separately once PGS has received it from HMRC (usually 5 – 8 working days after).
-PGS is a separate charity and therefore the Gift Aid declaration is made to and held by the charity.
-If HMRC audit your church, they will audit PGS for all its PGS donations to your church.
-However you will still have to claim Gift Aid for any other donations received directly by your Parish.
+PGS is a charity and therefore the Gift Aid declaration is made to, and held by, the charity.
+If HMRC audits a church, they will audit PGS for all its PGS gifts to that church.
+However, you will still have to claim Gift Aid for any other gifts received directly by your parish.

-If one of your donors becomes eligible to claim Gift Aid after starting their donation through the Parish Giving Scheme they will need to complete a PGS Gift Aid Declaration.
+If one of your givers becomes eligible to claim Gift Aid after starting their gift through the Parish Giving Scheme, they must complete a PGS Gift Aid Declaration.